solo-io/solo-cop/cloud/gloo-mesh-eks-multicluster-deployment.md

     service.beta.kubernetes.io/aws-load-balancer-healthcheck-port: "15021"
     service.beta.kubernetes.io/aws-load-balancer-healthcheck-protocol: "http"
 ```
-  * Label your north-south ingress gateways.
+  * Label your istio-ingressgateway-north-south service.
 The management cluster north-south gateway is expected to be an internal load-balancing connecting to your enterprise network.
 The worker clusters north-south gateways are expected to be external for exposing your applications.
-    * Label management cluster north-south gateway.
+    * Label management cluster istio-ingressgateway-north-south service.
 ```
   labels:
     ingressgateway.istio/type: internal
     ingressgateway.istio/direction: north-south
 ```
-    * Label worker clusters north-south gateways.
+    * Label worker clusters istio-ingressgateway-north-south service.
 ```
   labels:
     ingressgateway.istio/type: external